 All reported capital assets, except for land and land improvements, right of ways, easements, roads, and construction in progress, are depreciated.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
 Useful lives for infrastructure were estimated based on the City's historical records of necessary improvements and replacements.
+Capital assets also include intangible right to use assets related to lease agreements.
+Currently, the City's leases are for the use of equipment and are being amortized in a systematic and rational manner over the shorter of the lease term or useful life of the underlying asset.

-Notes to the Basic Financial Statements For the Fiscal Year Ended December 31, 2021
+Notes to the Basic Financial Statements For the Fiscal Year Ended December 31, 2022